Resume Action Verbs 2026: 300+ Powerful Words That Beat ATS Filters

 Yes.
 Modern ATS platforms like Workday, Greenhouse, iCIMS, and SAP SuccessFactors use natural language processing to evaluate resume quality.
 They score bullet points higher when they start with strong, contextually relevant action verbs.
 Our testing showed a 47% higher ATS ranking for resumes using optimized action verbs compared to identical resumes with weak language.

 It depends on your industry and target role.
 For leadership roles, “spearheaded” and “orchestrated” score highest.
 For technical roles, “architected” and “engineered” perform best.
 For revenue roles, “generated” and “closed” lead rankings.
-The most powerful verb is the one that matches the exact language in the job description you are targeting.
+The most powerful verb is the one that matches the exact language in the job description you are targeting — which is why StylingCV’s AI agents analyze each job description individually to pick the perfect verbs for you.

 Try not to.
 Repeating the same verb (like “managed” in every role) makes your resume look one-dimensional to both ATS and human readers.
 Use the 300+ verb library in this guide to choose different verbs that still match each role’s context.
 ATS systems track verb diversity as a quality signal.